Visit our Sister Sites:

 Sow seeds early in the season and cover lightly with 1/8" of fine soil.
 You may want to sprinkle these seeds atop loose soil and water them in.
 Water thoroughly when planting.
 It's important to keep the soil moist for good germination.

 How to Grow Celosia Plants:

 Grow Celosia plants in full sun.
-They prefer rich soil.
+The plants prefer rich soil.
 Add liberal amounts of compost prior to planting.
 Keep the soil moist, not wet.
 Water the plants during dry periods, on a regular basis.
 Soil should drain well.

-Add a general purpose fertilizer once or twice a month.
+Add a general purpose fertilizer once or twice a month during the growing season..